monroyminerodiego/UPY/ReadMe.txt

 ------------------------- 2023-09-08 -------------------------
 - Added a short description for the description of this file
-- Modification of documentation: 3rd_quarter/Statistical_Modeling/env_task1/
+- 3rd_quarter/Statistical_Modeling/env_task1: Modification of documentation

 ------------------------- 2023-09-08 (2) -------------------------
 - 3rd_quarter/Statistical_Modeling/env_task1/Task1.py: All prints that were displaying info in spanish were translated to english